 - 2 cups pecans, chopped

-- In a medium-large mixing bowl, combine the flour, cinnamon, ginger, nutmeg, cloves, baking soda, and salt.
+- In a large mixing bowl, combine the flour, cinnamon, ginger, nutmeg, cloves, baking soda, and salt.
 Whisk the dry ingredients together, set aside.

-- In another large bowl with a hand/stand mixer, combine the butter, FBOMB Macadamia Pecan Nut Butter and erythritol or stevia.
+- In another large bowl with a hand/stand mixer, combine the butter, FBOMB Macadamia Pecan Nut Butter, and sweetener.
 Turn the mixer up to medium-high and cream together until smooth, scraping down the sides occasionally to mix the ingredients well.

 - Add the egg, vanilla, maple syrup, and pumpkin puree; mix to combine.

-- Spray a 13x9 baking dish with baking spray.
+- Spray or grease a 13x9 baking pan.
 Pour the mixture in and level out evenly with a spatula.
-Sprinkle the remaining 1/2 cup chopped pecans on top.
+Sprinkle the remaining half cup chopped pecans on top.